andyLaurito92/books-summaries/cracking-coding-interview/chapter8-recursion-dynamic-programming/dynamic-programming.md

 base: n == 0 then 0 n == 1 then a[0]
 original problem: acg(s[0:n-1])
 runtime: O(N^2) (num of subproblems) * get the maximum = O(N^2)

+*Personal note so far:* Building a recursive function and using memoization for solving dp doesn't seem to be that hard.
+The problem raises when u try to create a bottom up solution for the algorithm.
+Usually the problem comes on how to iterate on the data structure according to the problem you want to solve.